 Grab Attention With a Bold Title

 Create a catchy title for each item and display it in a large, readable font.
-You want to attract people from a distance and invite them to read more.
+You want to attract people on event night from a distance and invite them to read more.
 In the body of the description, you can use a different font, but still make sure it’s very readable.
 Use no more than 3 font sizes for the entire page: for the title, the detail and any highlights.

 Use Power Words for Greater Impact

 To make your headlines and auction item descriptions more tempting, use words that:

 - Communicate expertise (proven, reliable, noted, etc.)

 - Suggest a good value (fortune, wealth, reward, etc.)

 - Express size (bonanza, colossal, monumental, etc.)

 Rather than long descriptive paragraphs with flowery language, use bullet points to highlight the important features of each auction item.
 They’re easier to read—and easier to write.
 Be sure to include:

 - Number of tickets and type of event

 - Location of restaurant and type of food